Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your body sparks with the fury of the storm as you gather electrical charge before discharging it with your strikes.
-For the duration of this effect, your basic attacks are automatically criticals if they hit.
+Your body sparks with power as your attacks arc between your foes.
+For the duration of this effect your basic attacks are automatically criticals if they hit.

-In addition, at the start of each of your turns for the duration of this effect, transfer all stacks of shock from creatures in a 2 tile radius to you, dealing 1 point of electric damage for each stack removed.
-Whenever you hit a creature with a basic attack, remove all stacks of shock from yourself, then deal 1 point of electric damage to them for each stack removed.
-Like usual, the efficacy of this damage is doubled due to it being a critical hit.
+In addition, when you make a basic attack against a creature, your attacks chain uncontrollably between targets.
+Begin with your selected target, then the attack chains to a new target of your choice within 2 tiles of the previous one.
+The chain must continue until there are no more targets within range who have not already been hit.

-### Blessing of ??
+### Blessing of Capacitance

 <div class="tight">